 - Preheat the oven to 160ºC / 320ºF.
 Grease or line a muffin pan with 12 paper muffin liners.

-- In a large bowl mix the oat flour, buckwheat flour, milled flax seeds, poppy seeds, lemon zest, baking powder, and salt.
+- In a large bowl mix the oat flour, buckwheat flour, milled flax seeds, poppy seeds, lemon zest, baking powder, baking soda, and salt.

 - In a blender, blend the milk, sugar, dates, nut butter, lemon juice, and vanilla smooth.